Stifel Maintains Hershey (HSY) Hold Recommendation

 What is the Fund Sentiment?

-There are 2,145 funds or institutions reporting positions in Hershey.
-This is an decrease of 12 owner(s) or 0.56% in the last quarter.
-Average portfolio weight of all funds dedicated to HSY is 0.23%, an increase of 2.29%.
-Total shares owned by institutions increased in the last three months by 4.34% to 156,134K shares.
-The put/call ratio of HSY is 0.88, indicating a bullish outlook.
+There are 2,148 funds or institutions reporting positions in Hershey.
+This is unchanged over the last quarter.
+Average portfolio weight of all funds dedicated to HSY is 0.23%, an increase of 2.37%.
+Total shares owned by institutions increased in the last three months by 2.85% to 155,832K shares.
+The put/call ratio of HSY is 0.86, indicating a bullish outlook.

 What are Other Shareholders Doing?